sylk80/minesweep/notes.md

 :heavy_plus_sign: Numbers should be shown :heavy_check_mark:

-:heavy_plus_sign: a warning should be displayed in status field
+:heavy_plus_sign: a warning should be displayed in status field :x: :heavy_check_mark:

+---

+### User Scenario 4

+:radio_button: As a game user(bot)

+:arrow_right: I want the to mark the bombs around a field, which contains a number only

+:arrow_left: So that I would avoid those fields later

+### User acceptance test 4

+:heavy_plus_sign: Given a discovered and displayed number in corner

+:construction: When the user wants to marks the fields around particular corner

+:heavy_exclamation_mark: Then the fields should be marked as bombs, nothing else should happen

+### Unit tests 4

+:heavy_plus_sign: Marking should be available

+:heavy_plus_sign: Markings should be shown

+:heavy_plus_sign: Marking should be noted in the status field x:

 ### Technical Debts